Glim888/GameMaker-GUI-Template/readme.md

 gui_activePos = [x, y]; // if gui element is active it will maintain this position gui_inactivePos = [0, 0]; // if gui element is inactive it will maintain this position
 ```
-- Defines how fast the gui element slides
+- Defines how fast the gui element slides from active to inactive position
 ```
 gui_slideSpeed = 0.05;
 ```